Remote Court Hearings – part 2-what should I do?

 (b) to record a broadcast from a court directed for the purposes of enabling the public to see and hear proceedings.

-The schedule makes it an offence to use material even if it is obtained outside of the case that is through hacking a link.
+The schedule makes it an offence to use material even if it is obtained outside of the case, that is, through hacking a link.

 2.2 Maintain court etiquette